 This American Medical Association site provides addresses, specialties, education, and other background information on licensed physicians in the U.S. and its possessions.
 Search by physician name or medical specialty.

-Presents current, unbiased information on alternative and complementary medical practices, including reflexology, acupressure, acupuncture, chelation therapy, kinesiology, yoga, chiropractic, Feldenkrais, polarity therapy, detoxification, naturopathy, Chinese medicine, biofeedback, Ayurveda, and osteopathy.
+Presents current information on alternative and complementary medical practices.
 Information on recommended therapies for specific disorders and diseases, medicinal uses for plants and herbs, are balanced by conclusions of studies on efficacy and analysis of current levels of acceptance by traditional scientists and doctors.

 The set, which covers every major body system, is arranged into five main entry types: Diseases and Disorders; Development; Immunizations; Drugs; and Procedures.
-With a distinct emphasis on the health issues affecting children under the age of four, the Gale Encyclopedia of Children's Health provides a much-needed service to new parents.
+Emphasizes the health issues affecting children under the age of four.

 Health information provided by the National Library of Medicine.
 Includes tutorials, a medical encyclopedia, a drug information, provider directories and more.